Vlad Jr homers to tie it, Red Sox top Blue Jays in 9th, 2-1

+BOSTON (AP) — The Toronto Blue Jays hit 15 homers in a four-game series at Fenway Park, with 11 of them sailing over the Green Monster.

+The Boston Red Sox only needed to bang two off it to earn a split.

-BOSTON (AP) — Rafael Devers hit a line drive off the Green Monster in the bottom of the ninth inning after Vladimir Guerrero Jr. homered to tie it in the top half, and the Boston Red Sox bounced back from their worst loss of the season to beat the Toronto Blue Jays 2-1 on Monday night.
+Rafael Devers hit a line drive off the left-field wall in the bottom of the ninth inning on Monday night after Vladimir Guerrero Jr. cleared it for a tying drive in the top half, and the Red Sox bounced back from their worst loss of the season to beat Toronto 2-1.

+It was Boston’s second walkoff win of the series, with Alex Verdugo delivering a game-winning single in a similar spot on Friday night.
+In between, the Blue Jays won 7-2 and 18-4, hitting 13 homers in the two wins — a record eight on Sunday alone.

+“Yesterday was just a game,” Red Sox manager Alex Cora said.
+“Like I said: 18-4, 1-0, 2-1, if you lose you lose, if you win it, you win it.
+We just earned a split against them.
+They didn’t gain ground on us.
+We didn’t lose ground on them.
+And now we go to Atlanta.”

 Matt Barnes was two strikes away from finishing off a combined three-hit shutout when Guerrero homered 451 feet onto Lansdowne Street to tie the game 1-all.
 It was his major league-leading 22nd home run of the season, and his fourth in as many games.

-But Alex Verdugo, who drove in Boston’s first run, and J.D.
+But Verdugo, who also drove in Boston’s first run, and J.D.
 Martinez singled off Rafael Dolis (1-3) to lead off the bottom of the ninth.
 One out later, Devers banged one off the wall in left-center; he stopped before reaching second to receive the congratulations of his teammates pouring out of the dugout, and was credited with a single.

-One day after the Blue Jays hit eight home runs — a record for a visiting team at 109-year-old Fenway Park — in an 18-4 romp, Nathan Eovaldi took a one-hitter into the seventh.
+One day after Toronto’s eight home runs set a record for a visiting team at 109-year-old Fenway Park, Nathan Eovaldi took a one-hitter into the seventh.
 He held them to three hits and a walk in all, while striking out four in 6 2/3 innings.

+“As bad as the last two games have been, to split this series 2-2 is big for us,” Eovaldi said, adding that he was eager to end to a string of bad starts from the Red Sox rotation.
+“Whenever we get on a good streak, it starts with pitching.
+It takes one starter to go out there and do a good job, and it resets everybody.”

 Josh Taylor retired four straight batters, striking out three of them, and Barnes (3-1) got two quick outs before Guerrero tied it.